 memmove(void *s1, const void *s2, size_t n)

 are used to copy the contents from one area to another. memcpy() and memmove() simply copy memory and no checks are made as to whether the destination area is large enough to accommodate the n bytes of data being copied.
 It is assumed that the calling routine has ensured that adequate space has been provided in the destination.
-Problems can arise when the destination buffer is too small to receive the amount of data being copied or if the indices being used for either the source or destination are not the intended indices.
+Problems can arise when the destination buffer is too small to receive the amount of data being copied.

 A separate issue is that memcpy assumes that the memory blocks pointed to by s1 and s2 are non-overlapping.
 If this assumption is false, the program’s behaviour is undefined.
 This restriction does not apply to memmove.